andrey-chorniy/App-Growth-Engine-UI-Android/README.md

 InvitationUI must be added to an existing Activity within your app.
 If you have multiple Activities within your Android App, you will have to decide which Activity will host the InvitationUI component.
 Once you have determined the host Activity, you will need to modify the Activity Java source as follow:
 * Define a class variable of type InvitationUI in the Activity class.
 Name the variable invitationUI.
 * Modify the <code>onCreate()</code> within your Activity to initialize the tab variable.
-In the AgeUI constructor, you will need to pass 3 parameters:
+In the AgeUI constructor, you will need to pass 6 parameters:
 1. Host Activity
 2. App Key assigned by Hookmobile for your app
-3. Name for the AgeUI
+3. Display title of AgeUI popup
+4. SMS invitation mechanism: Phone native SMS or Virutal Number
+5. App assigned UserId.
+UserId will be associated to the app install and referenced on server-callback to identify app install.
+6. Display contact photo
 * Modify <code>onPause()</code> methods to pass application state change event to AgeUI component.

 Below is an example of activity with modification to use the AgeUI Plug-in.